 Personal (subject) pronouns are words such as 'I', 'you' and''we' and are the subject of a verb.
-They are as follows:-

 |you (plural)||julle, u|

 |you (plural formal)||u|

-And here are some examples:
+And here are some example sentences:

 |I am sorry||Ek is jammer|

 |I can't speak Afrikaans||Ek kan nie Afrikaans praat nie|